peterdsp/PureMP3/README.md

 The rule is simple: conversion policy belongs in `PureMP3Core`.
 The app can change shape, but the audio behavior stays tested.

+For more detail, see [Docs/ARCHITECTURE.md](Docs/ARCHITECTURE.md).

 ## Roadmap

-- Real captured screenshots for each release
 - Progress parsing from FFmpeg stderr
 - Drag-to-reorder queue
 - Conversion cancellation
 - Metadata and album art preservation
 - Opus, AAC, FLAC, and WAV outputs
 - Homebrew cask
-- Signed releases
+- Signed and notarized releases
 - Localized interface
 - Release pipeline for signed app bundles with bundled FFmpeg